 The answer to this question depends on the overall experience of the user.
-Generally, the “Express” is the framework which is used commonly so you can answer it against this question.
+Generally, the “Express” is the framework that is used commonly so you can answer it against this question.

-It is basically an option that simply let the users to avoid the situation callback hell.
-It does so by simply splitting the callbacks into the functions which are small in size and are generally independent.
+It is basically an option that simply lets the users avoid the situation callback hell.
+It does so by simply splitting the callbacks into functions which are small in size and are generally independent.
 The functions can be joined at a later stage in order to make them work together.

-A lot of tasks can be performed with the help of this and a few important ones are marinating the Input/output operations, handling blocking, as well as the handling of heavy computation problems.
+A lot of tasks can be performed with the help of this and a few important ones are marinating the Input/output operations, handling blocking, as well as handling heavy computation problems.

-Yes, there are a few drawbacks that are associated.
-The fact is any intensive CPU computation can block the Node.JS responsiveness upto a great extent.
-Therefore, a thread platform is a better option but it needs more time and efforts to get the things done in the rightful manner.
-There are no favorable outcomes that the users can make sure if the relational database is deployed with the Node.JS approach.
+Ans) Yes, there are a few drawbacks that are associated.
+The fact is any intensive CPU computation can block the Node.JS responsiveness up to a great extent.
+Therefore, a threaded platform is a better option but it needs more time and effort to get things done in a rightful manner.
+There are no favorable outcomes that the users can make sure of if the relational database is deployed with the Node.JS approach.

 Yes, this is possible and for this, the command “require” is generally considered.

-The event based model present can directly be inserted at the core of Node.JS sever.
+The event-based model present can directly be inserted at the core of the Node.JS server.
 Generally, for this task, an event loop is considered rather than considering the threads.

-Ajax is a client side approach whereas the Node.JS is a server based approach.
-It is generally used for updating the contents of the page and the good thing is users need not to worry about the refreshment of the page for this.
+Ajax is a client-side approach whereas Node.JS is a server-based approach.
+It is generally used for updating the contents of the page and the good thing is users need not worry about the refreshment of the page for this.
 On the other hand, the same is required in the Node.JS approach for developing the software.
-Unlike Ajax, it is executed in the server than in browser.
+Unlike Ajax, it is executed in the server than in the browser.

 Sometimes, it becomes difficult for the users to have one process for scaling with the server and this creates issues in the long run.

-When the heavily nested calls back are considered in the server, this situation arrives and blocks the code up to some extent resulting in its unreadibility and complexity to maintain and run.
+When the heavily nested calls back are considered in the server, this situation arrives and blocks the code up to some extent resulting in its unreadability and complexity to maintain and run.